 For visitors under age 21 but over age 18 that want to be a part of New Orleans’ booming nightlife and live music scene, you’re in luck.
 Some of the city’s most popular clubs and music venues allow visitors ages 18 and older.

 If you’re into rock and blues, head to the Howlin’ Wolf in the Warehouse District.
 For live music and dancing with some of NOLA’s biggest music legends, visit Tipitina’s Uptown.
 Or try out Republic, where you’ll find an eclectic events venue that hosts not only locals but big national acts, too.
 And of course, there’s the House of Blues in the French Quarter, a restaurant and live music club that has hosted musicians from all over the world, old and new.
 Each of these popular locations updates their websites regularly so you can find live entertainment on any night of the week.

-Jazz brunch is a New Orleans weekend tradition, when hearty Creole brunch foods are served in restaurants, dining rooms, and courtyards filled with the lively sounds of New Orleans jazz.
+Jazz brunch is a New Orleans weekend tradition when hearty Creole brunch foods are served in restaurants, dining rooms, and courtyards filled with the lively sounds of New Orleans jazz.
 Garden District restaurant Commander’s Palace may be the best-known jazz brunch location, followed closely by Antoine’s and Arnaud’s in the French Quarter.
 Miss River in the Four Seasons offers Sunday jazz brunch, and you can also find Zydeco Brunch with Amanda Shaw on Saturdays at Chemin à la Mer, also located at the Four Seasons.
 Check out our blog on jazz brunches in New Orleans here.

-There’s always a festival going on in this city, and you are guaranteed to have a blast with live music entertainment.
+There’s always a festival in this city, and you are guaranteed to have a blast with live music entertainment.
 To find an event during your visit, check out our calendar of festivals.
 Note that most festivals and outdoor concerts have no age restriction for entry, but will ask for ID to purchase age-restricted items at concession stands.